Polynomial-time algorithm for Maximum Weight Independent Set on $P_6$-free graphs: Capturing PMCs

 The next lemma shows that out of any three components, we can recognize at least one.
 Thus, we can compute a family that for any PMC $\Om$, contains all but at most two components of $G-\Om$.
 Even though this seems very powerful, the issue of recognizing the remaining two components remains.
+Note that the proof of the lemma has already been presented in Section~\ref{sec:over} (where it bears the name of Lemma~\ref{o:lem:one-in-three-see}), but we repeat the proof for convenience.